 The tranquil piano that pervades the game is rather sad, but when a boss shows up the music becomes utterly terrifying.
-That flying squid freaks me out, and there are some really massive Shadow of Colossus (Playstation 2, 2005) style bosses.
+That flying squid freaks me out, and there are some really massive Shadow of the Colossus (Playstation 2, 2005) style bosses.
 I have to remind myself I'm still playing a Sonic game!
-Fighting the behemoths feels more exhausting than fun thanks to bewildering camera angles and annoying button-mashing mechanics.
+Fighting these behemoths feels more exhausting than fun thanks to bewildering camera angles and annoying button-mashing mechanics.

 I played Sonic Frontiers for weeks hoping the fun would kick in eventually.
-Its lengthy cut-scenes try to pull at your heartstrings but they are just sickening.
+Its lengthy cut-scenes try to pull at your heartstrings but they are just nauseating.
 If I invested an inordinate amount of time with this, it was more out of duty than enjoyment.
 While technically impressive in scope, Sonic Frontiers is one joyless, tone-deaf, and decidedly-corporate platformer. © Copyright 2023 The Video Game Critic.

 Screen shots courtesy of MobyGames.com, PSU, Softpedia, GamingBolt